-- (a) Restraints shall only be applied by officers trained and authorized to use them, and in a manner consistent with the officer's training. - (b) Restraints used shall only be those approved by the Department, which shall not have been altered from their original design. - (c) Restraints shall be used only to prevent self-injury or injury to others, serious property damage, or escape. - The danger to themselves or others should be immediate. - (d) A supervisor shall be notified as soon as practicable when restraints are used, or before they are applied, if time allows.
-A supervisor shall monitor the situation until the restraints are removed. - 1.
+- (a) Restraints shall only be applied by officers trained and authorized to use them, and in a manner consistent with their training. - (b) Restraints used should be only those approved by the Department and should not have been altered from their original design. - (c) Restraints shall be used only to prevent self-injury or injury to others, or serious property damage. - 1.
+The danger to themselves or others should be immediate. - (d) A supervisor shall be notified as soon as practicable when restraints are used, or before they are applied, if time allows.
+A supervisor should monitor the situation until the restraints are removed. - 1.
 The Deputy Chief or the authorized designee shall also be notified as soon as practicable when restraints are applied, or before they are applied, if time allows. - 2.
-The Deputy Chief or the authorized designee shall approve the use, and continued use, of any restraints hourly. - 3.
-The Deputy Chief may delegate authority for the decision to place a youth in restraints or allow a youth to continue in restraints to a physician.
+The Deputy Chief or the authorized designee shall approve the use, and reasons for continued use, of any restraints hourly.

-- (e) Use of restraints shall be discontinued as soon as practicable when it is reasonably believed the need for them no longer exists. - (f) Restraints shall never be used to inflict pain, punishment, discipline, retaliation, harassment, compliance, or intimidation, or as a substitute for treatment. - (g) Plastic cuffs should be used only in unusual situations where handcuffs are not available. - (h) A supervisor shall be notified of any restraints that are faulty or malfunctioning, and the restraints shall not be used. - (i) Staff members shall conduct constant visual supervision of a restrained youth.
-Staff members shall also: - 1.
-Have the youth medically evaluated regarding the safety of placement and retention as soon as practicable, but within two hours from the time of the initial placement of restraints.
-Following the initial medical evaluation, the youth shall be medically cleared for continued restraint use every three hours. - Have the youth evaluated by a mental health professional to assess the need for mental health treatment as soon as practicable, but within two hours if the youth is still restrained. - (j) Restrained youth shall be protected from other youth, held in an area designated for restrained youth, and not left alone with other youth. - (k) Youth shall not be restrained to any fixed object, such as a wall or floor, room furnishings or fixtures, including a restraint chair, nor shall their hands and feet be bound together behind the back (hog-tying). - (I) Restrained youth shall have access to water, meals, and toilet facilities when they can be reasonably accommodated.
+- 3. The Deputy Chief may delegate authority for the decision to place a youth in restraints or allow a youth to continue in restraints to a physician. - (e) Use of restraints shall be discontinued as soon as practicable when it is reasonably believed the need for them no longer exists. - (f) Restraints shall never be used to inflict pain, punishment, discipline, retaliation, harassment, compliance, or intimidation, or as a substitute for treatment. - (g) Plastic cuffs should be used only in unusual situations where handcuffs are not available. - (h) A supervisor shall be notified of any restraints that are faulty or malfunctioning. - (i) Staff members shall conduct constant visual supervision of a restrained youth to ensure the restraints are properly applied and to ensure the youth's well-being.
+Staff members shall also: - Have the youth medically evaluated regarding the safety of placement and retention as soon as practicable, but within two hours.
+The youth shall be medically cleared for continued restraint use every three hours. - Have the youth evaluated by a mental health professional to assess the need for mental health treatment as soon as practicable, but within four hours if the youth is still restrained. - (j) Restrained youth shall be protected from other youth, held in an area designated for restrained youth, and not left alone with other youth. - (k) Youth shall not be restrained to any fixed object, such as room furnishings or fixtures, nor shall their hands and feet be bound together behind the back (hog-tying). - (I) Restrained youth shall have access to water, meals, and toilet facilities when they can be reasonably accommodated.

 More frequent checks and further authorizations are required in other special circumstances covered under this policy.
-Exceptions to the above reporting and authorization requirements are covered below in the Use of Restraint Devices for Movement Within and Outside the Secure Facility section in this policy.